 We will provide you with an itemised estimate of the anticipated costs of treatment for your cat.
 We will always endeavour to contact you if this estimate is likely to be exceeded.
 However, there may be circumstances when immediate treatment is required.
 As such we cannot guarantee the estimate will be the total final cost.

-For non-elective procedures or hospitalisation, we will ask for an initial hospital deposit of £300.
+For non-elective procedures or hospitalisation, we will ask for an initial hospital deposit of £750 - £1000 depending on the complexity of the case.
 If the cost of the stay is less than this at discharge, we’ll refund the difference within 24 hours.
 We’ll keep you updated on your account balance throughout the time your cat stays with us.
 In order to keep your balance at a manageable level, we’ll ask for payment when the balance exceeds £300.
 An exception to this may be direct insurance claims that have been pre-authorised and agreed by the practice.
+For COHAT appointments, we take a £500 down payment.
+If you cancel or reschedule the COHAT with less than 48 hours' notice, we reserve the right to retain up to 50% of the down payment.

 The London Cat Clinic strongly recommends insurance for your kitten or cat.
 We will help you with every insurance claim, irrespective of the company, but it is your responsibility to understand the terms and conditions of your individual policy.